dervish77/RetroComp/README.md

 ## Requirements

-* RetroComp system **shall** support a backplane with at least four slots but no more than seven slots.
+* RetroComp system **shall** support a backplane with multiple slots for plug-in modules.
+  * RetroComp backplane **shall** support at least four slots but no more than seven slots.
     * RetroComp backplane **shall** support a dedicated slot for the CPU module (i.e. slot 0).
-  * RetroComp backplane **shall** support a slot for keyboard input.
-  * RetroComp backplane **shall** support a slot for video output.
+    * RetroComp backplane **shall** support a slot for keyboard input and video output.
     * RetroComp backplane **shall** support a slot for audio output.
     * RetroComp backplane *should* support slots for additional modules such as storage, serial I/O, parallel I/O.
   * RetroComp backplane **shall** supply power to system and all slots.
   * RetroComp backplane **shall** supply bus clock to system and all slots.
   * RetroComp backplane **shall** utilize 50 or fewer pins.